Sport at Brookside

 Hector is part of the Foundation Group with the Mens Artistic Squad at Notts Gymnastics Academy where he trains for one and a half hours.
 He also attends Kingston Vale Gymnastics Club for one hour a week.
 He achieved a gold medal in his first ever gymnastics competition.
 Hector is working on getting his legs straight in his cartwheels but enjoys sneaking in a front somersault!
 When asked about his sporting ambitions he told us he wants to be a shopkeeper!
 Hector also plays tennis and rugby.

-Charlie Oxspring – Golf
+Charlie Oxspring – various

 Hannah Toyne – Gymnastics

 Hannah is a member of Loughborough Gymnastics Academy Womens Artisitic Squad and trains in the gym for 9 hours a week.
 She is also expected to complete her conditioning at home too.
 She is not yet officially old enough to compete but recently achieved a silver at the Loughborough and Long Eaton Tumbling competition.
 She is working towards her Grade 5 in March.
 Hannah’s hero is Georgia (another gymnast in her squad who is particularly dedicated and passionate about gymnastics).
 Hannah also plays hockey for West Bridgford’s U8’s and is a cheerleader at Kingston Vale Cheerleading Club.
 Hannah loves all sport but mostly running as fast as she can.